mislav/blog/js/_posts/2010-05-07-semicolons.markdown

 Compression like gzip is the easiest; it only requires one-time server configuration, doesn't need extra effort by developers and *doesn't change* your code.
 There was a time when IE6 couldn't handle it, but if I remember correctly it was patched years ago and pushed as a Windows update, and today nobody really cares anymore.

 Minification and obfuscation *change your code*.
 They are tools which you run on your source code saying "here are some JavaScript files, try to make them smaller, but **don't change functionality**".
-I'm reluctant to use these tools, because many developers report that if I don't use specific coding styles, like writing semicolons, they will break my code.
+I'm reluctant to use these tools because many developers report that if I don't use specific coding styles, like writing semicolons, they will break my code.
+I'm OK with people (community) forcing certain coding styles on me, but not tools.

 Suppose I have code that works in every JavaScript implementation that I target (major browsers and some server-side implementations).
 If I run it through your minification tool and that tools *breaks* my code, then I'm sad to report that your tool is *broken*.
-If the tool needs to edit JavaScript code, it'd better understand it as a real interpreter would.
+If this tool edits JavaScript code, it'd better understand it as a real interpreter would.

-Also, here's a fun minification exercise:
+While on the topic of minification, let's do a reality check.
+Consider this code:

     var a=1
     var b=2